AnthonyCusi/ultimate-2048/docs/final.md

     apply chosen move to game state
 ```

 MCTS is found to significantly outperform other models in 2048 by simulating many rollouts to identify high-reward, long-term action sequences.
 However, this advantage comes with high computational costs.
 MCTS requires much more time per move than policy gradient methods, and the large tree growth relies on much more memory than other methods.
-In our optimal model using 60 simulations per rollout, the model only performs around 90 moves per minute compared to Proximal Policy Optimization which can perform over moves per minute.
+In our optimal model using 60 simulations per rollout, the model only performs around 65 moves per minute compared to Proximal Policy Optimization which can perform almost 500 moves per minute.
 This makes it difficult to perform repeated testing as efficiently as other models, but because 2048 does not have a time limit and MCTS displays a high success rate, the computational cost is worth it.
 Additionally, with our penalties for making undesirable moves and creating a disorganized board, this model tends to make smart, long-term moves and does not show signs of overfitting.

 #### Proximal Policy Optimization (PPO)